c3333/cpp-docs.de-de/docs/standard-library/set-class.md

 ### <a name="remarks"></a>Bemerkungen

-Ein `reverse_iterator`-Typ wird verwendet, um die Menge in umgekehrter Reihenfolge zu durchlaufen.
+Ein-Typ `reverse_iterator` wird verwendet, um die Menge in umgekehrter Reihenfolge zu durchlaufen.

 ### <a name="example"></a>Beispiel